elmer9110/FAT32-File-System-Shell-Program/README.md

 # FAT32-File-System-Shell-Program
-Program that allows the user to view the contents of a FAT32 image through the use of a bash shell
+Program that allows the user to view the contents of a FAT32 image through the use of a bash shell \
-//Commands supported:
+Commands supported:\
--Cd
+-Cd \
--Cd ..
+-Cd .. \
--Info
+-Info\
--Close
+-Close\
--stat
+-stat\
--read
+-read\
 -ls